undergrad-partner-school

 Books and Supplies

-Another important financial factor to consider is the estimated cost of books and supplies for a college or university.
-Most students have to spend about $1,400 for books and supplies during their time at The University of Tennessee at Martin.
+Another important financial factor to consider is the approximate cost of books and supplies for a college or university.
+Most students have to give about $1,500 for books and supplies during their time at The University of Tennessee at Martin.

 Boarding